Teenage Counseling Services in Fairfax, VA

 Our Newport Academy Fairfax outpatient location features art and music studios and cozy, home-like spaces for group therapy sessions.
 It is located on Willow Brook Corporate Drive, close to shops, restaurants, and Tysons Corner, and easily accessible to downtown Washington DC.

-Each client’s daily schedule at our Virginia outpatient location includes a blend of scientifically validated clinical and experiential modalities, ranging from CBT, DBT, and Attachment-Based Family Therapy to art and music therapy.
 Clients also do yoga and meditation and participate in Adventure Therapy excursions in Great Falls Park and other local nature preserves.

-First Choice Health logo
+Health Net logo

 Images of Our Virginia Location